AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_custom_work_environment/HT_Create_A_New_Workspace.md

-# HOW TO?
+# How to?
 Create a new Workspace in SCANeR Studio

 In SCANeR Studio, the different workspaces you can have are called **Configurations**.